Health Insurance for Foreigners in the Czech Republic

 The general rule is that everyone in the territory of the Czech Republic has to be insured.This means that everyone is obliged to have a properly paid for and valid insurance!
 Below you will learn what type of insurance for foreigners is relevant for you.

-When does a migrant fall within the public healthcare system (VZP)?
+When is a migrant covered by the public healthcare system?

 Foreigners fall within the Czech public healthcare system if they have permanent residence in the CR or if they are employees of employers with a registered office or permanent residence in the CR.
-Under certain conditions, EU citizens and their family members can also become part of the public healthcare system, as well as other groups, such as asylum seekers.
+Under certain conditions, EU citizens and their family members can also become part of the public healthcare system, as well as other groups, such as aplicants for international protection, temporary protection holders, asylum seekers, and subsidiary protection holders.
 They all have the same access to healthcare services paid for by public health insurance just like other policy holders.

 Commercial Health Insurance for Foreigners